Make-School-Courses/FEW-2.5-Data-Visualization-and-Web-Graphics/lessons/lesson-07.md

 - Use canvas to draw data
 - Use the audio object
-- draw real time data
+- draw real-time data

 <!-- > -->

-## Real Time Data
+## Real-Time Data

-Real time data is data that changes from moment to moment, micro-second to micro-second even!
+Real-time data is data that changes from moment to moment, micro-second to micro-second even!

 This can be stock prices, exchange rates, interstellar noise, tectonic motion, heart rates, and more.
-For this example you will work with audio data.
+For this example, you will work with audio data.

 <!-- > -->